-Moisture-responsive textiles based on yarn/fiber deformation that involve interyarn/fiberspacing and textile-length tuning have been used for thermal regulation.
-Currently, interyarn/fiber-spacing regulation is based on two principles: competing hydrophobic and hydrophilic effects [37,38] and molecular-chain stretching during hydration and dehydration [39,40].
-Increasing the interyarn/fiber spacing (under wet conditions) has a cooling effect asit enhances the convection/conduction and radiation of heat, along with sweat evaporationfrom the human body, while a reduction of interyarn/fiber spacing (under dry conditions) hasa heating effect due to the suppression of heat transfer.Table 2.
-Summary and comparison of moisture-responsive textiles based on yarn/fiberdeformation reported in the literature.MaterialsTuningMaterial/deviceThermal managemen
+Moisture-responsive textiles based on yarn/fiber deformation that involve interyarn/fiber-spacing and textile-length tuning have been used for thermal regulation.
+Currently, interyarn/fiber-spacing regulation is based on two principles: competing hydrophobic and hydrophilic effects^[37,38] and molecular-chain stretching during hydration and dehydration.
+Increasing the interyarn/fiber spacing (under wet conditions) has a cooling effect as it enhances the convection/conduction and radiation of heat, along with sweat evaporation from the human body, while a reduction of interyarn/fiber spacing (under dry conditions) has a heating effect due to the suppression of heat transfer (Table 2).